The Feingold Diet

 The Feingold diet was originally designed for an adult patient with a severe case of hives, but Dr. Feingold noted that behavioral changes occurred as well in the patients he studied.
 Today, it’s mainly recommended for children with attention problems, but the Feingold Association also claims it can help treat asthma, eczema, migraines, or other behavioral problems not necessarily related to ADHD.
 The Feingold diet can be used for children and adults of any age.

 How much does the Feingold diet cost?

 The cost of the Feingold diet varies, depending on which foods you stop purchasing and which ones you select to replace them.
 The Feingold Association claims that after an initial investment to replace the foods you already have, the cost of food should be about the same.

 What studies have been done on the Feingold diet?

 No well-designed studies have been conducted on the Feingold program as a whole, but many have been conducted on various aspects of the diet.
-A 2004 study, for example, confirmed that up to 5 percent of children with ADHD experience a negative reaction to artificial food dyes promote hyperactivity, and that sensitivity to these dyes may not be limited to people with clear-cut hyperactivity syndromes.
+A 2004 meta-analysis, for example, supports the hypothesis that artificial food dyes promote hyperactivity, and that sensitivity to these dyes may not be limited to people with clear-cut hyperactivity syndromes.
 The reviewer pointed out that most studies were done using doses of food dye far below what people may be exposed to in the real world.
 A 2007 study, published in Lancet, found that food additives — particularly artificial colors and the preservative sodium benzoate — increased hyperactivity in 3-, 8-, and 9-year-old children, with or without ADHD.
 While in the United States, the FDA has been reluctant to require a warning label on products containing food dye, that decision has already been made in Europe, leading to the removal of many of the artificial food dyes from products and the increasing use of natural coloring.